 GeneralSt.
-John's is a Urology Day Unit and is primarily an ambulatory day case procedure unit.
+John's is a Urology Day Unit and is primarily day case procedure unit.
 The department is divided into two areas: St. John's Urology Unit and St. John's Men's Health Unit.
 The care provided, both nursing and medical, is individual assessing, examining and investigating, offering treatment options and providing follow-up care.

 Prostate and Urological Service